SMART Sales Objectives For Exhibitors: 10 Examples

 Here’s how to make it a SMART objective:

-- Time-bound: We will secure leads within the trade show timeframe.
+• Time-bound: We will secure the sign-ups within the trade show timeframe.

 9. Increase Social Media Engagement

 The physical space of a stunning trade show booth can even be used for growing your virtual presence online.
-It sounds counterintuitive but, with the help of some energetic staff and striking displays, you can really grow your online following.
+It sounds counterintuitive but, with the help of some energetic sales leaders and striking displays, you can really grow your online following.

 Converting physical stand visitors to online followers has never been easier, though you should tailor your objectives to SMART criteria to adequately appreciate the result.